yungyutsai/Taiwan_COVID19_Healthcare_Utilization/README.md

 ## Measuring voluntary responses in healthcare utilization during The COVID-19 pandemic: Evidence from Taiwan ##

-This respiratory contains the data and code for article: _Measuring voluntary responses in healthcare utilization during The COVID-19 pandemic: Evidence from Taiwan_
+This repository contains the data and code for the article: _Measuring voluntary responses in healthcare utilization during The COVID-19 pandemic: Evidence from Taiwan_

+The paper is available at: https://yungyutsai.github.io/research.html

 - - - -
 The directories are as follows: